The Ultimate Instant Pot Beef Stew

 Instructions

-• Add beef chunks to a large bowl, sprinkle flour, salt, and pepper onto it.
-Stir to combine.
+• Add beef chunks to a large bowl.
+Sprinkle flour, salt, and pepper over the beef and stir to combine.

-• Add the water to the IP to deglaze it, and using a wooden spoon scrape well the bottom of the pot to remove any bits that stuck to it, make sure you scrape it well to avoid burning during cooking.
+• Add the water to the IP to deglaze it, and using a wooden spoon, scrape the bottom of the pot well to remove any bits that have stuck to it.
+Make sure you scrape it well to avoid burning during cooking.

-• Add the chopped onion and cook for 1 minute, add the garlic, stir and cook for 1 minute.
+• Add the chopped onion and cook for 1 minute.
+Followed by the garlic, stir and cook for 1 minute.

 • Add salt, pepper, dried rosemary, thyme, marjoram, and red pepper flakes.
 Stir to combine.